PublicDataWorks/verdad/prompts/Stage_3_analysis_prompt.md

 Please proceed to analyze the provided audio content following these guidelines:

-1. Listen carefully to capture all spoken content
+1. Listen carefully to capture all spoken content.
-2. Apply the detailed heuristics for disinformation analysis
+2. Apply the detailed heuristics for disinformation analysis.
-3. Base political orientation assessment solely on observable content elements
+3. Base political orientation assessment solely on observable content elements.
-4. Document all findings with specific evidence from the content
+4. Document all findings with specific evidence from the content.
-5. Structure your output according to the provided JSON schema
+5. Structure your output according to the provided JSON schema.

 # Final Instructions

 Please proceed to listen to the audio file provided and analyze the content based on the detailed heuristics and guidelines provided.
 Your task is to fill out the JSON template with the relevant information based on your analysis of the audio content.